How to Release or Stop an IRS Bank Account Levy

 Request a CDP Hearing

 If you have received a Final Notice of Intent to Levy from the IRS, you can stop the bank levy by requesting a Collection Due Process hearing.
-You have to do so within 30 days from the date of the letter or notice.
+You have to do so within 30 days of the date of the letter or notice.
 Once you appeal, you will have some time to work out a resolution with the IRS (options discussed below).
-You can use a licensed tax professional to work on your behalf.
+You can use a licensed EA, tax attorney, or CPA to work on your behalf.
 In some cases, you may appeal because you are currently in bankruptcy proceedings, or the collection statute of limitations has expired.

-If you pay your taxes in full, the IRS will not move forward with the levy or release the hold on the funds in your account.
-Paying in full helps you avoid any more interest and penalties.
+If you pay your taxes in full, the IRS will not move forward with the levy or they will release the hold on the funds in your account.
+Paying in full helps you avoid any more interest or penalties.

 If you agree to make monthly payments on your tax, the IRS will also remove the freeze on your account.
 Tax payments have to be enough to pay off the taxes owed before the statute of limitations on collection for a particular tax period expires.
 Usually, the IRS gives taxpayers several years.
 If you default on your installment agreement, the IRS may levy your bank account again.